 We appreciate that the Joist Mount Pull-up Bar does not require dealing with clearance issues common with a doorframe or wall-mounted bar.
 (This often happens when you don't research the mounting dimensions before purchase)

 We were able to work out without holding back and not worry about hitting our face, knees, or any other part of the body on obstructions.
 And Ultimate Body Fitness's line of accessories like gymnastic rings, push-up rings, and abdominal significantly increase the number of exercises you'll be able to do on this.
-Buy it here
+Check price here.

 Highest Weight Capacity: Gronk Fitness Wall Mounted Pull Up Bar